ZomboBombo/ZomboBombo/README.md

 ### Hi there 👋

 My name is Sergey Novikov.
-I am Junior Frontend Developer.
+I am Frontend Developer.

 Since the end of 2018, I have been actively studying front-end technologies, developing websites in HTML & CSS, programming a little in JS.